 AAT vs Courts

-How the AAT Review Decision
+How the ART Review Decision

 • Affirm a decision (i.e. decide not to change the original decision),